iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.gc.hcsc.canada.covid19___4.0.0/report.md

 <img src="5_star_reviews_wordcloud.png" alt="ca.gc.hcsc.canada.covid19 5 reviews"/>
 </p>

+> All the info I need<br> :date: __2020-08-28 02:47:18__

+> I have installed and currently use the app to see our stats of cases country wide etc. Loads quickly and cannot speak to alerts as thankfully I hope I have yet to receive any.<br> :date: __2020-08-25 19:59:55__

 > Great use of plain language, and app is easy and helpful.<br> :date: __2020-08-16 22:29:40__

 > Locked down like in prison A place I've never been yet I've walked my file m floor for 6 mother Months And I made it!!!!<br> :date: __2020-08-14 01:34:57__